ksalango/Capstone-Project/README.md

 ## Introduction
-Welcome to my wave prediction project, this project stemms my three-month journey through the BrainStation Data Science Bootcamp.
+Welcome to my wave prediction project.
 In this project I aim to build my own surf forecast.
 The idea for this project started when Magic Seaweed was discontinued in 2022.
 It was an online surf forecast that I found to be more accurate.
 Now surfline is widely used as the main surf forecasting website for surfers around the world.
 My goal in this project is to create a surf forecast for my local area that is more accurate than the forecast for my area on surfline.

 The foundation of this project lies in compiling a data set from historical buoy data and hindcast model data from a similar location and using this for a machine learning approach to better understand local wave dynamics and build a forecasting model.
 Looking ahead, the prospect of incorporating real-time data opens the door to a live surf forecasting model for a specific location that produces more precise forecasts.